 Diabetes and the Toll on Your Oral Health

-According to The South African Dental Association, diabetes can affect your mouth in five different ways if untreated or uncontrolled.
+According to American Dental Association, diabetes can affect your mouth in five different ways if untreated or uncontrolled.
 Here's what you need to know about each possible condition and the best dental care for diabetic patients.

 Studies have shown that people with diabetes have less saliva, leading to a condition known as dry mouth.
 How can you fight it?
 By drinking plenty of water.
 You can also try sugar-free gum.
 Ensure the gum doesn't contain sugar, because any extra sugar combined with dry mouth can lead to cavities.
 Another essential part of dental care for people with diabetes is remembering to brush twice a day to keep cavities away.